Ground Cinnamon vs Cinnamon Powder: What's the Difference? (Complete Guide)

 Cinnamon in baking

-Buying Guide: Choosing the Right Spice
+Buying Guide: How to Choose the Right Cinnamon

 Not all cinnamon is created equal.
 Here's how to pick the best version for your needs: